pryv/dev-pryv.io-opener/src-dest/README.md

 This will create all the components required to run Pryv.io with a NGINX proxy for SSL termination.

-You should change the following values to run it on a VM:

-- `HOSTNAME` in `docker-compose.yml`

 After images are built, you can simply run `docker-compose up -f docker-compose.yml` or `docker-compose up -f docker-compose.download.yml` instead of `sh build-local.sh` to start the containers.

 ## Start

 At this moment you should have your application running on the public URL you defined.
 For a **production environment**, please refer to [this part](#nginx-configuration) on how to setup a SSL certificate for your domain.

+### Native

 - Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info).
 - The service info URL to your platform is: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info)

 If you are using another public URL, replace `https://my-computer.rec.la:4443` by it in the link above.

+### Dockerized

+- Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info).
+- The service info URL to your platform is: [https://my-computer.rec.la/reg/service/info](https://my-computer.rec.la/reg/service/info)

+If you are using another public URL, replace `https://my-computer.rec.la` by it in the link above.

+### Try the API

 After this process, you should have an account on your Open Pryv.io platform with a valid authorization token, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).

 ## Options & Customization

-#### Authentication & Registration web app.
+### Authentication & Registration web app.

 Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the default web pages for app authentication, user registration and password reset.